 Section 107 of the Rehabilitation Act requires RSA to conduct annual reviews and periodic on-site monitoring of programs authorized under Title I of the Rehabilitation Act to determine whether a State VR agency is complying substantially with the provisions of its State Plan under Section 101 and with the Evaluation Standards and Performance Indicators established under Section 106, as well as the performance accountability measures and requirements under Section 116 of WIOA.

-Monitoring is conducted by State Teams on-site; however, under certain circumstances off-site reviews are conducted (e.g., COVID-19).
+Monitoring is conducted by State Teams on-site; however, under certain circumstances off-site reviews are conducted.
 RSA reviews and analyzes the programmatic and financial performance of the State VR agency and provides technical assistance as needed to assist the State VR agency with continuous improvement.
 RSA selects State VR agencies to monitor using an accountability model, taking into account the specific needs identified by either RSA or the State VR agency.
-For a full description of the monitoring process, please refer to the Monitoring and Technical Assistance Guide (MTAG).
-RSA monitoring and technical assistance reports beginning with Federal Fiscal year (FFY) 2007 are available here.
+Beginning with Federal Fiscal year 2007, Monitoring and Technical Assistance Guides (MTAGs) and monitoring reports are available here.

 Fiscal Management and Resources